Agent Architecture

 1. Isolating Backend Credentials

-Instead of deploying credentials to all of your agent systems, you can keep credentials exclusively on the aggregator collectors.
+Instead of deploying credentials to all of your agent systems, you can keep credentials exclusively on the gateway collectors.
 This simplifies credential rotation and reduces the security attack surface as credentials are deployed to a subset of your systems.

 2. Offloading Processing Overhead